fastos/tcpdive/doc/transmission.md

 Initial slow start threshold, the unit is MSS.

 **end_ssthr**
-Fina slow start threshold, the unit is MSS.
+Final slow start threshold, the unit is MSS.

 ## RTT / RTO ##